HIV Nursing 2019 will take place September 21-22, 2019, in Rome.

 The conference will also feature six case study-based sessions covering lifestyle counseling, psychological care, self-management strategies, reproductive health, substance users, and men who have sex with men.
 In addition, the conference will include professional development workshops for first-level and advanced practice nurses.

 The program will be regularly updated with confirmed faculty members.
+View a PDF of the HIV Nursing 2019 conference program.

 Hotel Quirinale is the venue for HIV Nursing 2019.